AlfredChester/Lynx/README.md

-# Testdata-Generater
+# Testdata-Generator

-A testdata generator respository
+A testdata generator repository

-### 1. Testdata Generater
+### 1. Testdata Generator

 First, you need to create a folder to save all the files needed for a problem, for example, I created `generator_example\`